 3. Opt for smart storage

 The first thought that comes to mind regarding backyards is that they can provide the much-needed extra storage we all desire.
 However, if your outdoor space is already limited, pay attention to how you organize it so that you make the most of your time spent there.
-You definitely don’t want to clutter your yard with unpleasant-looking storage bins or bulky sheds, so instead of stashing all your yard tools and outdoor equipment in the backyard, put them in a storage unit close by and keep only the things you use on a daily or weekly basis.
+You definitely don’t want to clutter your yard with unpleasant-looking storage bins or bulky sheds.
+Gardeners need a place to keep their equipment, so instead of stashing all your yard tools and outdoor equipment in the backyard, put them in a storage unit close by and keep only the things you use on a daily or weekly basis.
 For all the outdoor furniture, cushions, lamps, toys or tools that need a place to reside in when you’re not using them, you should opt for smart options that take up little room and don’t interfere with the aesthetics of your space.

 One of the most efficient options is investing in outdoor furniture that serves two purposes at once, such as lounge chairs or benches with hollow space underneath, perfect for some storage in disguise.
 If you want to start a bigger activity, perhaps something all the family can take part in, browse through the multitude of videos online and go for a DIY project for even more satisfaction at the end.